LibArea/libarea/README.md

 A distinctive feature of the micro-framework HLEB is the minimalism of the code and the speed of work.

+#### Security

+If you discover any security related issues within Agouti, please send an e-mail to admin@agouti.ru instead of using the issue tracker.
+All security vulnerabilities will be promptly addressed.

 ---

 Using the example of the Dmoz catalog, I want to create and test a universal and easy navigation for different types of content.
 Their relationship.